 The New York funding community went out of its way to include government officials at nearly every stage of its efforts to assist in the recovery, and the common refrain seemed to be, "what can philanthropy do to fill the needs that government isn't or can't?"
 A very large set of funders attended gatherings at the six-month and one-year anniversaries of Sandy that focused on needs unmet by governement and finding the best role for philanthropy.
 The federal government and its role was very much on the mind of the funding community because so much press attention was focused on how long it took for Congress to come through with funding commitments and then several more months for federal agencies to provide any indication about how the funds would be spent.
 HUD only said how it would allocate its funds almost at the six-month mark after the disaster.
-By These are the areas where it seems the New York that time, most funders had already made their Sandy-related philanthropic community did not thoroughly incorporate the practices into their response to Hurricane Sandy: funding commitments, although many did continue to provide recovery funding in communities well after that time.
-Most of Create a dynamic funder collaborative.
-Partner with the vast sums of government funding for Sandy recovery are other funders to create a flexible, adaptable informationbeing allocated for infrastructure rebuilding, housing recovery sharing method that has the ability to adapt its purpose and long-term resiliency planning.
-Foundations seemed to and function to the changing needs of its membership through all stages of the recovery process. direct much of their funding after the first six-month period to efforts that government tends to ignore, like community \mathbf{X} Create collaborative funding efforts.
-Work with development organizing, grassroots community organizations peers to pool funds and maximize financial resources and legal help for families to better navigate the system. available to the affected areas.
+By that time, most funders had already made their Sandy-related funding commitments, although many did continue to provide recovery funding in communities well after that time.
+Most of the vast sums of government funding for Sandy recovery are being allocated for infrastructure rebuilding, housing recovery and long-term resiliency planning.
+Foundations seemed to direct much of their funding after the first six-month period to efforts that government tends to ignore, like community development organizing, grassroots community organizations and legal help for families to better navigate the system.